The Park Loop Road in Acadia National Park, Maine

 History of Its Creation

-Construction of the roadway was a huge undertaking and one which began in 1922 and continued through the 1950's.
-It was partially financed by John D. Rockefeller, Jr., who was the father of the park's famous Carriage Roads.
-A large part of the beautiful and sensitive design, often taken for granted, is attributed to the talents of landscape architect, Frederick Law Olmsted, Jr., who artfully combined functional aspects of a road system with the indigenous landscape.
-Much of the physical labor that was required was provided by the Civilian Conservation Corps (CCC) beginning in 1933.
-This was a social program setup during the Great Depression by President Franklin Delano Roosevelt shortly after he was elected.
+Construction of the roadway began in 1922 and continued through the 1950's.
+It was partially financed by John D. Rockefeller, Jr., the father of the park's Carriage Roads.
+A large part of the beautiful design, often taken for granted, is attributed to landscape architect, Frederick Law Olmsted, Jr., who artfully combined functional aspects of a road system with the indigenous landscape.
+Much of the physical labor was provided by the Civilian Conservation Corps (CCC) beginning in 1933.
+This was a social program setup during the Great Depression by President Franklin Delano Roosevelt.
 The CCC planted many trees, and helped construct the Carriage Roads as well.
-One of the program's earliest camps that was set up for housing was near Eagle Lake and is currently used as the Park Headquarters.
+One of the program's earliest camps is currently used as the Park Headquarters.

 Last but Not Least